glycerine/rpc25519/README.md

 Comments/links: https://gist.github.com/jj1bdx/1adac3e305d0fb6dee90dd5b909513ed

-At the moment we will detect and panic in the case an IPv6 network is used to warn you of this issue.
+At the moment we will detect and panic in the case an IPv6 network is used with QUIC to warn you of this issue.

 How to KYC or Know Your Clients